cyberbotics/webots-doc/automobile/lidar-sensors.md

 }
 ```

-The `noise` field specifies the standard deviation of the gaussian noise in
+The `noise` field specifies the standard deviation of the gaussian depth noise in
 meters.

 The `resolution` field specifies the number of points returned per layer per